product

 5. Agent asks about value props, user provides: "Zero-config automation, Safe updates, Time savings"

-6. Agent asks about competitors, user mentions Renovate and Dependabot
+6. Agent asks about competitors, gathers honest where-they-win and where-we-win for each

-Result: PRODUCT.md created, unlocking product-aware council perspectives in future validations.
+Result: PRODUCT.md created with evidence-backed content, unlocking product-aware council perspectives in future validations.

 Updating Existing Product Doc